cph-cachet/cognition_package/README.md

 7. Processing speed
 8. Language and verbal skills

-The tests in Cognition Package are implemented as ActivitySteps from [Research Package](https://pub.dartlang.org/packages/research_package).
-They derive from Apple’s ResearchKit’s Active Tasks but were transformed to Steps instead so that they may be used inside an RPTask along with other types of Steps.
+Each test in Cognition Package is implemented as an [`RPActivityStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPActivityStep-class.html) from [Research Package](https://pub.dartlang.org/packages/research_package).
+As such, they may be used inside an [`RPTask`](https://pub.dev/documentation/research_package/latest/research_package_model/RPTask-class.html) along with other types of [`RPStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPStep-class.html)s.

 Each test consists of 3 key sections - the instructions for the test, the test itself, and the test results.

-Each test includes 3 classes that define it,
+Hence, each test includes 3 classes that defines it:

-1. The model class which extends ActivityStep and defines the parameters available for the specific test (eg. length of the test, the amount of repetitions), as well as the function to calculate the final score of the test after it is run.
+1. The model class which extends `RPActivityStep` and defines the parameters available for the specific test (eg. length of the test, the amount of repetitions), as well as the function to calculate the final score of the test after it is run.
 2. The UI class which describes how the test is rendered on screen and the logic of running the test.
-3. The Results class which describes the data collected from the test and adds it to the list of all results from the study.
+3. The [`RPResult`](https://pub.dev/documentation/research_package/latest/research_package_model/RPResult-class.html) class which describes the data collected from the test and adds it to the list of all results from the task.

-The overarching goal of the Cognition Package is to enable developers and researchers to design and build cross-platform (iOS and Android) cognitive assessment applications that rely on validated gold-standard cognitive tests.

-When combined with [Research Package](https://pub.dartlang.org/packages/research_package), Cognition Package meets the requirements of most scientific research, including capturing participant consent, extensible input tasks, and the security and privacy needs necessary for IRB approval.
 The current set of cognitive tests in the Cognition Package are:

 1. [Multiple Object Tracking (MOT)](https://www.cambridgecognition.com/cantab/cognitive-tests/attention/adaptive-tracking-task-att/)